csulb-cecs/cecs323-project-template/README.md

-# cecs323-jpa-dbapp
+# cecs323-project-template
-Java database application using JPA
+This is a template repository for a Java database application using JPA